Kaylan-W/CPSC-210-Final-Project/README.md

 6. As a user, I want to have the option to reload data from the file when I start the application.

+### Phase 4: Task 2

+The EventLog class created a record of the events that occur during runtime, and outputs them to the console.
+A sample of this EventLog is included below.

+Event Log:

+Fri Nov 26 08:04:05 PST 2021
+Subscriptions from file added to list!

+Fri Nov 26 08:04:20 PST 2021
+New subscription added to list!

+Fri Nov 26 08:04:37 PST 2021
+New subscription added to list!

+Fri Nov 26 08:04:50 PST 2021
+Subscription was removed from list!